sous-chefs/chef-ruby-lvm/README.txt

-# ruby-lvm
+= ruby-lvm

 * http://ruby-lvm.rubyforge.org
 * mailto:mkent@magoazul.com

-## DESCRIPTION:
+== DESCRIPTION:
-This is a fork of the `ruby-lvm` gem found at `git://rubyforge.org/ruby-lvm.git`.
+This is a fork of the ruby-lvm gem found at git://rubyforge.org/ruby-lvm.git.
-The primary difference from upstream is that it depends on `di-ruby-lvm-attributes` instead of `ruby-lvm-attributes`.
+The primary difference from upstream is that it depends on di-ruby-lvm-attributes instead of ruby-lvm-attributes.
 This adds support for lvm version 2.02.66(2).